maireadmanifold/Python---USA-City-Crime-Project/README.md

 ## Overview
 The purpose of the project was to be able to look at social demographics in the context of crime rates.
 ## API Sources
-API data was scraped from following sources:
+API data was scraped from following API sources:
 * USA census data: https://api.census.gov/data

 * New York crime: https://data.cityofnewyork.us/Public-Safety/NYPD-Criminal-Court-Summons-Historic-/sv2w-rv3k